Labour Day: Trinidad and Tobago

 In Trinidad and Tobago, Labour Day is celebrated every 19 June.
 This public holiday was proposed in 1973 to be commemorated on the anniversary of the labour riots led by Tubal Uriah Butler in 1937, part of the British West Indian labour unrest of 1934–1939.

 Turkey

 In Turkey, "Labour and Solidarity Day" (Emek ve Dayanışma Günü) became an official holiday in 2009.
 Prior to that, the day had been observed by workers and unions but had been banned for many years after the 1980 military coup.
-The turning point came in 2009, when the Turkish government, led by Prime Minister Recep Tayyip Erdoğan, officially recognized 1 May as a public holiday again.
-Demonstrations at Taksim Square carries historical significance due to the Taksim Square Massacre on 1 May 1977.
+A turning point came in 2009, when the Turkish government, led by Prime Minister Recep Tayyip Erdoğan, officially recognized 1 May as a public holiday again.
+Demonstrations at Taksim Square carry historical significance due to the Taksim Square Massacre on 1 May 1977.